ruppmatt/AEDeveloper/README.rst

 a virtual environment.  virtualenv should be installed.  (pip should also be installed if you are using a modern distribution of python3).
 If it is not
 installed:

-  pip-3.x install virtualenv
+  shell> pip-3.x install virtualenv

 where x is the python subversion.

 You should then be able to create and use the python virtual environment.
-To do so you must first setup the venv folder, which will store our virtual environment libraries: virtualenv env  #virtualenv is a program installed by pip; env is the folder
+To do so you must first setup the venv folder, which will store our virtual environment libraries:

+  shell> virtualenv env  #virtualenv is a program installed by pip; env is the folder
                   #to Create

-If you are having problems, you can manually specify the python executable: virtualenv --python=/opt/local/bin/python3 venv  #For example
+If you are having problems, you can manually specify the python executable:

+  shell> virtualenv --python=/opt/local/bin/python3 venv  #For example

-To switch into the virtual environment: source env/bin/activate
+To switch into the virtual environment:

+  shell> source env/bin/activate

 This will use the python interpreter created by virtualenv along with the libraries we are about to install.